1. What is Relationship Mapping?

 The relevance or the pecking order of the individual or group is a subjective measure that will keep changing in the client’s lifecycle.
 This is why keeping this map updated is so important.
 Why this is helpful is because by clarifying your interests before a negotiation, you will be in a better position to define your goals for the negotiation.
 Using this list, you can create a diagram that speaks about all the stakeholder groups and the individuals within them.
 This diagram should give you a fairly good idea for everyone who is involved.

-The good thing about this stage is that based on what you see for other players, you can realign your own interests and priorities.
+The good thing about this stage is that based on what you see for other players, you can realign your interests and priorities.
 Steer clear of cultural stereotypes and prejudices.
-Do not make any assumptions on the basis of the player’s gender, ethnicity, caste etc. After double-checking the assessment of their interests to avoid these stereotypes and generalizations, players’ key interests should be recorded on the diagram.
+Do not make any assumptions based on the player’s gender, ethnicity, caste, etc. After double-checking the assessment of their interests to avoid these stereotypes and generalizations, players’ key interests should be recorded on the diagram.

 You now know who the relevant players are, and what each player wants from the agreement.
 Now you need to identify and analyze all existing relationships between the parties.